 What information does Standard Notes collect about me?

 When you use our web, desktop, or mobile applications, no usage information is collected whatsoever.
-Apart from crash reporting, our applications contain no analytics software whatsoever.
+Apart from crash reporting, our applications do not contain analytics software.
 Please read What services does Standard Notes use for daily operation? to learn more about the services we use.

 On our guest-facing website only (the site you're reading this on, standardnotes.org), we use a self-hosted, privacy-focused analytics suite known as Matomo, which anonymizes IP addresses.